Pathy Malumandsoko

-Pathy Alondo Malumandsoko (born 11 May 2000) is a French professional footballer who plays as a centre-back.
+Pathy Alondo Malumandsoko (born 11 May 2000) is a French professional footballer who plays as a centre-back for Philippines Football League club Kaya–Iloilo.

 Career

 SM Caen

 In 2017, Malumandsoko played for SM Caen II, moving to the senior team in 2020.

 Apollon Pontus

 The following year, Malumandsoko moved to Greece to join Apollon Pontus.

 Metalist Kharkiv

 In March 2023, Malumandsoko signed for Metalist Kharkiv in the Ukrainian Premier League.

 Tanjong Pagar United

 After being released by Metalist in July 2023, Malumandsoko found his next club in Singapore.
 He was announced as a new signing for Tanjong Pagar United in March 2024.

 Legnago

 On 27 August 2024, Malumandsoko moved to Legnago in Italian third-tier Serie C.